 - Family circumstances influence your decisions

-- Work conditions are not what you were promised
+- Work conditions are not what were promised

 - Your gut tells you it’s time to move on.

-And here are 10 more reasons for why you might want to leave your job:
+And here are 10 more reasons why you might want to leave your job:

-1. You want or are offered a better deal.
+1. You want or have been offered a better deal.

-It’s always acceptable to want to move for better conditions, whether that’s a higher salary, better benefits, or an increase in career or growth opportunities.
-If it’s clear that you don’t have these opportunities in your current role, it makes sense leave and potential new employers will understand that you’re looking for growth and better conditions.
+It’s always acceptable to want to move for better conditions, whether that’s a higher salary, better benefits, or more attractive career or growth opportunities.
+If it’s clear that you don’t have these opportunities in your current role, it makes sense to leave and potential new employers will understand that you’re looking for growth and better conditions.

 2. Other goals have become a priority for you.

-Maybe you need more work life balance to be able to take care of a family member or a new baby.
+Maybe you need more work-life balance to take care of a family member or a new baby.
 Or perhaps you want to go back to school to further your career and need extra time to do so.
 Leaving a job to pursue other goals other than within your current career path is always a worthy reason to leave.
 Your personal and professional growth is important.